-There are many great coffee choices out there, so we’ve narrowed down the best for use in the Moka pot.
-We’ve included reviews of each type of coffee, as well as a buying guide.
-Read on for our top picks for Moka pot coffee.
+There are many great coffee choices out there, so we’ve narrowed down the best for Moka pot brewing.
+We’ve included reviews of each type of coffee, as well as a handy buying guide.
+Read on for our favorite Moka pot coffees.

 (Best Ground Beans Pick)